junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Rowena holds one finger out to mean "give me a minute", and the other hand by her chest to help catch the breath.
 When she finally can speak again, she says in a sympathetic tone, looking into Dean's eyes, "Oh what have you done."

-"What have I done?"
+"What have *I* done?"
 Dean takes aback, shifting in the chair uneasily, exchanging a quick look with Sam, "Why, what happened, can you fix him?"

-Rowena casts that same sympathetic look back at Cass, reaches out to stroke his hair, as if a mother comforting her sick baby, she murmurs, "You poor thing."
+Rowena casts that same sympathetic look back at Cass, reaching out to stroke his hair, as if a mother comforting her sick baby, she murmurs, "You poor thing."

 "Rowena?"
 Sam raises his voice, "What is it?"